Biophysics - Master of Science (M.Sc.)

 Online registration and documents download

-Please follow the link to the Online Registration (available only during the application phase).
+Please follow the link to the Online Registration (available only for applicants with a bachelor's degree obtained within Germany).

 You will be asked to enter the following data: personal data, information on bachelor degree and the university where you obtained it, information on your current academic status.